Skip to Content

 Furnace spaces

-Bypass closet doors need large openings to help you easily access the items inside, even if only one panel can be opened simultaneously.
-These doors can be made from different materials, including metal, wood, and glass.
+These panels need large openings to help you easily access the items inside, even if only one panel can be opened simultaneously.
+They can be made from different materials, including metal, wood, and glass.

-Some of the metal bypass closet doors are structured with patterned holes to help with the ventilation inside the closet.
+Some of the metal panels are structured with patterned holes to help with the ventilation inside the closet.

 Mirrored bypass doors are also highly popular for closets.
 You can look at yourself in the mirror as you choose your outfit and prepare for the day.